Armstrong limit

 The term is named after United States Air Force General Harry George Armstrong, who was the first to recognize this phenomenon.

 Effect on body fluids

-At or above the Armstrong limit, exposed body fluids such as saliva, tears, urine, and the liquids wetting the alveoli within the lungs—but not vascular blood (blood within the circulatory system)—will boil away without a full-body pressure suit, and no amount of breathable oxygen delivered by any means will sustain life for more than a few minutes.
-The NASA technical report Rapid (Explosive) Decompression Emergencies in Pressure-Suited Subjects, which discusses the brief accidental exposure of a human to near vacuum, notes: "The subject later reported that ... his last conscious memory was of the saliva on his tongue beginning to boil."
+At or above the Armstrong limit, exposed body fluids such as saliva, tears, urine, and the liquids wetting the alveoli within the lungs—but not vascular blood (blood within the circulatory system)—will boil away if the subject does not wear a full-body pressure suit.
+A test subject at the NASA Johnson Space Center accidentally exposed to near vacuum in 1965 "reported that ... his last conscious memory was of the saliva on his tongue beginning to boil."